Self-Treat or Seek Help? Expert Tips for Urgent Moments

 With few exceptions, the size of the burn is a good indicator of whether urgent care is needed.

 A word of caution: Don’t pop any blisters that form.
-It’s part of the body’s natural response to protect the skin by surrounding the wound with fluid to keep it cool and prevent infection.
+The body’s natural healing response is to surround the wound with fluid, which keeps cools it down and prevents infection.

 But when should you call your family doctor or head to urgent care?
 Are there telltale signs that you’re dealing with more than a common cold and need care beyond rest and fluids?
 Dr. Szafranski has some tips.